-WWF takes a solutions-oriented, integrated and local to global approach that seeks synergies with relevant stakeholders to influence drivers of deforestation and degradation.
-Our vision is to create a world enriched by resilient forest ecosystems - valued for their contribution to human welfare and sustaining life on Earth.
+At WWF, we take a solutions-oriented, integrated and local-to-global approach that seeks synergies with relevant stakeholders to influence drivers of deforestation and forest degradation.
+Our vision is of a world enriched by extensive, resilient forest landscapes benefiting biodiversity, people, climate and nature..